Cryotheus/nzombies/README.md

 nZombies with fixes
 ========
+### Archived because this gamemode is too old for me to handle

 A GM13 Nazi Zombies style (WIP) gamemode

 This fork will be my attempt at cleaning up the code, and adding some extra nice features.